 I think Stone is making a point that Shakespearean tragedies don’t always get to end in, well… tragedy.
 That sometimes reality can be harsher, even when nobody has died.
 Think about it: the drug wars are a form of prohibition.
 What does prohibition do?
 It sends the crime rate skyrocketing.
 It punishes customers and rewards figures in positions of power (on both sides of the law).
 Stone feels the need to emphasize this, and so he ends the film in an unconventional way—in which villains profit, “good guys” are disgraced and justice is not served.
 The ending of Savages has been criticized by some as “sentimental”.
 I think it is anything but sentimental.
 While I’m not entirely sure what influenced Stone’s decision to play a cover version of “Here Comes the Sun” by Yuna in the end credits, consider this line in the song’s lyrics: Little darling, the smiles returning to the faces.
 And then retrace back to the ending.
 Who is smiling at the end of the film?
 Who isn’t?

 Savages has restored Stone’s rightful place in Hollywood as one of America’s most important filmmakers.
 Looking back, his career since the late 90’s brought forth some decent movies and some lesser ones, but nothing like this that was worthy of his earlier, stronger work from the late 80’s and early 90’s.
 U Turn was goofy genre fun.
-Any Given Sunday was a fascinating mess.
-Alexander was something of a bore (although the 2007 Final Cut is worth watching).
+Any Given Sunday was a fascinating mess, and so was Alexander (although the 2007 Final Cut is worth watching).
 World Trade Center was noble and uplifting.
-W. was impressive.
+W. had its moments.
 Wall Street: Money Never Sleeps was entertaining, but slight.
-All of these films were either gems or failures, but none of them were masterpieces.
-This one is.
+All of these films were either gems or failures, but none of them achieved greatness.
+This one does.

 I’ve been a casual Oliver Stone fan since I was a young teenager, but I didn’t get around to seeing Natural Born Killers until 2010, when I was 19 years old.
 Looking back, it was the one movie in Stone’s filmography that I was simply too afraid to see, despite my strong admiration for many of his other films.
 Some had told me it was one of the worst movies ever made.
 Others told me it was a masterpiece.
 Now, after three viewings of the film, I have to say: I agree with the latter.

 Stone’s latest film, Savages, is all set to be released in the U.S. this weekend; having read the book by Don Winslow, I can pretty much guarantee that it’s going to resurrect age-old debates about Stone’s approach to cinematic violence, and whether or not he has a problem with pushing it too far.
 I suspect critics’ personal feelings about Stone as a whole have tended to be a factor in their perception of the ways he handles violence in some of his movies.
-Because I always try to go into a Stone release with a clear understanding of what he is trying to achieve (even when the end result is a failure, such as the theatrical cut of Alexander), I wonder if maybe I’m guilty of a bias, in that I largely notice only the good things about the ways he handles violence in a film like Natural Born Killers, and very little of the supposed flaws to his approach.
+Because I always try to go into a Stone release with a clear understanding of what he is trying to achieve (even when the end result is a failure, such as the botched 2005 "director's cut" of Alexander, quite inferior to the 2007 Final Unrated Cut), I wonder if maybe I’m guilty of a bias, in that I largely notice only the good things about the ways he handles violence in a film like Natural Born Killers, and very little of the supposed flaws to his approach.
 Indeed, for some, Natural Born Killers was an exploitative and gratuitous film, so irresponsible in the way Stone handled violence that many critics lost faith in him soon afterward.

 Jim Emerson, one of my favorite film critics, is among them, and, in a 2008 piece captioned, "Why doesn't a new Oliver Stone release matter any longer?" seemed undeniably pleased that Stone's more recent films have no longer been getting the attention they used to.
 Emerson's three-part-dismissal of Natural Born Killers, published for his Cinepad site in the mid-90’s, was the first negative review of the film that I began to think seriously about (up until then I had spoiled myself only with the more positive reviews by such critics as Roger Ebert and Todd McCarthy).
 Emerson opened his three-part piece with this argument: